 With more events taking place in the garden there is more need to focus on electrical safety.
 Many people fall foul of the curse of leads stemming from the house to the garden being a tripping hazard or even getting cut if slammed in a door.

-With power outlets installed in decking or steps you are given safety measures but also be sure to have them checked over time by a qualified domestic electrical contractor.
+With power outlets installed in decking or steps you are given safety measures but also be sure to have them checked over time by a qualified domestic electrician.
 Loose casings or missing lids can be severely affected by the elements and leave your garden at risk.

 When it comes to creativity there are countless options available.
 Path lighting offers many variables that can create a full feel of character and not as boring as some would look.
 String lights in trees can make that shaved down tree resemble an artistic expression whilst festoon lights bring the party atmosphere all year round.